Collin Morikawa takes lead on second day in Hawaii

 The American ended the day on seven-under 66, for a total of 16-under 130.

-Collin Morikawa took the lead on the second day at the Sentry Tournament of Champions in Hawaii, pulling ahead of JJ Spaun and Jon Rahm.
+Collin Morikawa took the lead on the second day at the Sentry Tournament of Champions in Hawaii, pulling ahead of JJ Spaun and Scottie Scheffler.

+The American ended the day with a seven-under 66, for a total of 16-under 130.

-It is a two shot lead in front of Masters Champion Scottie Scheffler and 86th-ranked Spaun.
+It gave him a two-shot lead in front of Masters champion Scheffler and 86th-ranked Spaun.

-Rahm dropped down the leader board to a share of sixth alongside England’s Matt Fitzpatrick on 11-under 135.
+Jon Rahm dropped down the leaderboard to a share of sixth alongside England’s Matt Fitzpatrick on 11 under.

-American Morikawa finished last year win-less but fought his way into a shared lead on the first day with six straight birdies before pushing ahead of the pack in the second round.
+Morikawa finished last year winless but fought his way into a shared lead on the first day with six straight birdies before pushing ahead of the pack.